zoli-fischer/windows10-ubuntu/README.md

 > Replace {USERNAME} with you Windows 10 username

+## Fif file permission problems

+In some cases a file/folder in Windows 10 drives (c:, d: etc.) is not writable or not found.
+Example: npm module less-loader, file access permission problems.

+> To fix this the Linux Distribution application needs to be run as administrator.

+Steps to make run the Linux Distribution application always as administrator:

+> For ilustration I will use Ubuntu 18.04

+1. Start the Ubuntu 18.04 application
+2. Open the 'Task Manager'
+3. In Processes > Apps search for Ubuntu 18.04 and expand it
+4. In the list right click on ubuntu 1804 and select Properties
+5. Under 'Compatibility' tab check the checkbox for 'Run this program as an administrator'
+6. Click OK to close the window

 ## Chmod/Chown WSL Improvements

 > By default there is no support for chmod and chown for files in /mnt/c.